 Financial aid program review and audits are included as part of these annual, certified, independent audits and thus also publicly available.
-COM-FSM students do not avail themselves of federal student loans under the federal aid program.
+COM-FSM does not avail federal student loans under the federal aid program.
 Based on a provision of the Title IV of the Higher Education Act, the students from the freely associated states, like Federated States of Micronesia, Republic of the Marshall Islands and Palau are not eligible for the student loan programs.
 Thus, there is no default rate to report.